DALLAS GREASE TRAP SERVICES

 Why do I need a grease trap?

-Municipalities, including the City of Dallas, want to minimize the risks of polluting the city water system.
+Municipalities, including the City of Dallas, want to minimize the risks of polluting the city’s water system.
 That’s why they require installing grease traps in commercial kitchens.
 If you produce fat, oil, and grease in your kitchen, there is no doubt that you have to install one at your location.
-Dallas Grease Trap Pumping follows the grease-trap-regulations in Dallas closely to ensure that you have it installed and maintained according to the legal requirements.
+Dallas Grease Trap Services follows the grease-trap-regulations in Dallas closely to ensure that you have it installed and maintained according to the legal requirements.

 How does a grease trap work?

 Your kitchen staff puts grease down the drain during normal kitchen operations.
 That grease arrives in the grease trap and gets separated from the water.
-The trap has a holding container where grease stays afloat, and the wastewater goes down a pipeline to the city sewer system.
+The trap has a holding container where grease stays afloat.
+The wastewater goes down a pipeline to the city sewer system.
 The grease that stays inside eventually fills up and has to be cleaned.
 There are several methods to do it.
 Every city government has different requirements.
 When you call us for your restaurant grease trap cleaning services, you’ll have your trap cleaned according to the City of Dallas standards.

 How can I maintain my grease trap?